 - Understand the physical and mathematical basis of FEM, specifically governing equations, and their discretization, used in any modern simulation code. - Set up and solve problems and interpret solutions for static mechanical stress analysis and thermal analysis using analytical and numerical FEM. - Use the ANSYS Workbench FEM to solve more advanced problems involving structural dynamics and timedependent analyses.

 Course Communication

 • Course-wide messages such as assignment announcements will be posted to ELMS.
-E-mail will be used for individual communications, when necessary.
+E-mail will be used for individual communications (e.g. questions, absences, or accommodations)

 Required Resources